 Seasonal food is always the best choice for many reasons.
 It’s cheaper, it’s healthier and it tastes better.

-6| Buy store brands
+7. Buy store brands

-As we care about what’s inside the box and not about how pretty it looks, always try store brands.
+As we care about what’s inside the box and not about how pretty it looks, always try store brands and find out if you like them as much (or even more) than branded products.
 They are often even produced by the same company as the most expensive options!

-7| Eat less meat
+8. Eat less meat

 If you love meat, try to have a meatless day a week, and increase it to a meatless meal a day.
 You will see a massive difference in your grocery bill and I promise you, you will feel much healthier too.

 RELATED ARTICLE: 15 QUICK AND EASY LOW-CARB SPIRALIZER RECIPES YOU NEED TO TRY

-8| Go homemade
+9. Go homemade

 Cook as much as possible from scratch.
-It helps for three reasons:

 - It’s much healthier as you avoid ready meals, full of bad fats and sugar.